HiiragiEngineering/Tab-numbering-Chrome-Extention-/README.md

 This extension shows tab number and helps you use these shortcuts.

 Download "tabnumbering" folder.
 Access "chrome://extensions/" and enable "developer mode."
-Then clicking "load unpacked" , load the folder you've downloaded.
+Then clicking "load unpacked" , load the folder you've downloaded above.

 This is a extention for Google Chrome.
 It works also in Brave (or other Chromium browsers.)